derat/nup/README.md

 *   Create Cloud Storage buckets for your songs and album art.
 *   Use the [gsutil] tool to sync songs and album art to Cloud Storage.
 *   Configure and deploy the App Engine app.
-*   Compile the [update_music] tool, create a small config file for it, and use it to send song metadata to the App Engine app so it can be saved to Datastore.
+*   Compile the `nup` tool, create a small config file for it, and use it to send song metadata to the App Engine app so it can be saved to Datastore.

 As mentioned above, please let me know if you're feeling adventurous and would like to see detailed instructions for these steps.